Neural networks and deep learning - self-study and 2 presentations

-Last month, after mentioning “deep learning” a few times to some professors, I suddenly found myself in a position where I had to prepare three talks about “deep learning” within just one month… :sweat_smile: This is not to complain.
+Last month, after mentioning “deep learning” a few times to some professors, I suddenly found myself in a position where I had to prepare three talks about “deep learning” within just one month… This is not to complain.
 I actually strongly enjoy studying the relevant theory, applying it to interesting datasets, and presenting what I have learned.
 Besides, teaching may be the best way to learn.
-However, it is quite funny. :laughing: The deep learning hype is too real. :trollface:
+However, it is quite funny.
+The deep learning hype is too real. :trollface:

 In this post I want to share my presentation slides (see below), some other resources, and some thoughts, in case any of that can be helpful to other deep learning beginners.1

 Neural networks (NNs) and deep learning (DL, also deep NNs, or DNNs) are not my research area, but currently it is one of my main side-interests.
 (D)NNs are truly fascinating to somebody with substantial experience in statistics or the more conventional machine learning (like myself).
-Initially it seems counterintuitive how these extremely overparametrized models are even supposed to work, but then you fit those models, and their performance is so good that it seems to border on magic. :crystal_ball:
+Initially it seems counterintuitive how these extremely overparametrized models are even supposed to work, but then you fit those models, and their performance is so good that it seems to border on magic.

 Slides

-These html slides were created with the excellent reveal.js.
+slides were created with the excellent reveal.js

 My favorite learning resources